Landscaper by Lynn Valentine

 Her work has been widely published and features in publications such as The Blue Nib, Northwords Now, Atrium and Ink, Sweat & Tears.

-In 2020 she is being mentored by Cinnamon Press after winning a place on their Pencil Mentoring Competition with a view to organising her first poetry collection.
+In 2020 she was mentored by Cinnamon Press after winning a place on their Pencil Mentoring Competition with a view to organising her first poetry collection.
 In the same year, Lynn was third placed for the Scots category of the Federation of Writers’ Scotland competition.

 She is a past winner of the Glasgow Womens' Library ‘Dragon’s Pen’ competition as well as being placed in the Neil Gunn competition 2017.